gcharang/komodo-wiki/Get-Started-with-Rogue-Game.md

 **This is under heavy development and this guide is specifically for testing.
 If you find any info is missing or not accurate, please let us know at `#cc-rogue` channel in [Komodo Discord](https://komodoplatform.com/discord).**
 ## Install Dependencies
-These are must and you need to make sure all dependencies installed correctly.
+These are must and you need to make sure all dependencies installed correctly for Linux or macOS.
 #### Linux
 ```shell
 sudo apt-get update && sudo apt-get upgrade -y